ssm-lang/sslang/CONTRIBUTING.md

 ### Git Alias Setup (optional)

-Convenience scripts are provided under the [`scripts`](./scripts/) subdirectory, to help lint, format, and build this respoitory's code.
+Convenience scripts are provided under the [`scripts`](./scripts/) subdirectory, to help lint, format, and build this repository's code.
 As long as your current working directory is within this repo, you may invoke these scripts directly.

 These scripts may be added as Git aliases for even easier access (e.g., to lint your code, just run `git lint`).
-They are defined in [`.gitconfig`](./.gitconfig), and can be set up by running the following command inside of this repo:
+They are defined in [`.gitconfig`](./.gitconfig), and can be set up by running the following command (from within this repo):

 ```shell
 git config --local include.path ../.gitconfig